-Our approach requires less data and utilizes feedback at a more aggregated level, compared to most RLHF~\cite{rlhf} and Human In The Loop Reinforcement Learning (HITLRL~\cite{hitlrl}) approaches.
-Specifically, our approach needs only one objective function value per model and dataset.
-In contrast, classical stochastic-gradient methods require one objective function value and one gradient value per model and per data point.
-The process is hence compatible with evaluation by humans, who can study an entire system output, and compare on key points (see \eg{} human feedback \ifthenelse{\songoku=0}{for interactive GAN \cref{egan}}{}), or with end-of-episode (delayed) evaluations by complex simulators (\eg{} VizDoom~\cite{vizdoom} for Doom, \cref{doomxp}) or non-differentiable computational accuracy (in code translation~\cref{ct}).

-\section{Rationale for AfterLearnER}
+\subsection{Rationale for AfterLearnER}

-This section discusses a priori the potential benefits of using retrofitting, beyond the obvious generic advantages of any gradient-free optimization: one can work in settings in which the gradient cannot be computed or does not make any sense, \eg{} discrete metrics or discrete domains.
+The main advantage of AfterLearnER is that it works on the real end-user objective function, without requiring an adaptation to gradient-based optimization.
+This section discusses the other potential benefits of using retrofitting beyond the obvious generic advantages of any gradient-free optimization: in settings in which the gradient cannot be computed or does not make any sense; \eg{} discrete metrics or discrete domains.

-\subsection{Computational cost}
+\subsubsection{Computational cost}

 Even when the gradient exists and is easy to compute, it might require a large computational cost, and re-optimizing billions of weights for each value of the hyperparameters is time-consuming.
-AfterLearnER has a low computational cost: no gradient needs to be computed during AfterLearnER, therefore saving the memory and computation costs of the backward pass. \Cref{mainparam} attests that our budgets are small.
+AfterLearnER has a low computational cost: no gradient must be computed during AfterLearnER, therefore saving the memory and computation costs of the backward pass.
+Examples of budget are given in \Cref{mainparam}.